myllynen/byteman-automation-tutorial/README.md

 expected and correct.
 (Minor variations in results over different test runs may occur due to slight timing differences.)

+From this initial script we see two downsides with this basic approach which will be addressed in the following sections: first, for lifetime we are relying on a method argument which in real use cases might not be present.
+Second, merely printing statistics on a terminal is not a feasible approach with larger applications.

 In case there were any issues with Byteman, consider the `org.jboss.byteman.debug` and/or `org.jboss.byteman.verbose` environment settings for more verbosity (see